TrioSystem/cst816s-toit/README.md

 ## User-Provided Interrupt

-The CST816S library allows you to attach custom interrupt functions to handle touch events according to your application's needs. /
+The CST816S library allows you to attach custom interrupt functions to handle touch events according to your application's needs. <br />
-By providing a user-defined interrupt functions you can trigger specific actions upon gestures, such as swipe-up, swipe-down, swipe-left, swipe-right, single-click, double-click and long-press, or at any irq pulse without constantly polling the device. /
+By providing a user-defined interrupt functions you can trigger specific actions upon gestures, such as swipe-up, swipe-down, swipe-left, swipe-right, single-click, double-click and long-press, or at any irq pulse without constantly polling the device. <br />
 Optionally all previously registered actions are cleared with --clear-all=true